My all-time favourite back to school study tip is called retrieval journaling: want to know how it can transform your grade this year?

 You can stretch the retrieval journal principle to suit your needs.
 If you’re finding it trivially easy to remember what you did that day, try off-setting by a day, and remember what you did yesterday instead.

-Give it a try, and let me know how you get on!
+Give these back to school study tips a try, and let me know how you get on!

 Oooh – and just before you go… be sure to grab your copy of my free “Science of Learning Cheat Sheet”: a happier path to better grades with my all-time fave tips and tricks.